What Is Gastric Sleeve?

 Dr. Parrish and his experienced weight loss treatment team focus on a safe, advanced, and comprehensive approach to helping patients fight morbid obesity.
 We understand the physical and emotional effects this disease can cause, which is why our weight loss surgery program includes support groups, nutritional experts, counselors, aftercare and other services to help you through this important step in your life.
 We are committed to helping you make positive lifestyle changes and reduce serious risks to your health with comprehensive and compassionate care.

-Benefits of Laparoscopic Gastric Sleeve Surgery
+What are the Benefits of Laparoscopic Gastric Sleeve Surgery?

 - Many patients experience a loss of up to 50-70 percent excess body weight after just one year